-- The reverse bilateral netting process takes the vouchers posted in SWIFT with specific voucher invoice coded to create the receivable invoicing.
-Then the normal bilateral netting process then takes over and reimburses the General Fund. - Agencies must code the voucher payment with specific coding.
+- The reverse bilateral netting process utilizes vouchers posted in SWIFT with specific voucher invoice coded to create the receivable invoicing.
+Then the normal bilateral netting process is initiated to reimburse the General Fund. - Agencies must code the voucher payment with specific coding.
 The netting process will not pick up any voucher that does not carry an appropriate identifier.
-Remind your agency's accounts payable department to check all FEDIDC vouchers posted to net and ensure the naming protocol is appropriate for processing: - The invoice number must begin with the characters IDC and these characters must be upper case. - The balance of the invoice number must be unique from any vouchers previously posted (e.g., IDC1, IDC2, IDC3, etc.). - All alpha characters used in the invoice number must be upper case. - o The entire invoice number must be fewer than 22 characters in length, including spaces. - Agencies need to process their federal receipt vouchers for the indirect costs timely to be included in the reverse bilateral netting process.
-The reverse bilateral netting process will be run on the following dates: - o June 27, 2023 - o July 18, 2023 - o August 1, 2023 - o August 15, 2023
+Remind your agency's accounts payable department to check all federal indirect cost vouchers posted to net and ensure the naming protocol is appropriate for processing: - The invoice number must begin with the characters IDC and these characters must be upper case. - The balance of the invoice number must be unique from any vouchers previously posted (e.g., IDC1, IDC2, IDC3, etc.). - All alpha characters used in the invoice number must be upper case. - The entire invoice number must be fewer than 22 characters in length, including spaces. - Agencies need to process their federal receipt vouchers for the indirect costs timely to be included in the reverse bilateral netting process.
+The reverse bilateral netting process will be run on the following dates: - o June 25, 2024 - o July 2, 2024 - o July 16, 2024 - o July 30,2024 - o August 13, 2024

-Indirect Cost, systems billings, federal indirect cost payments made after June 30 that relate to FY 2023 must have an accounting date of June 30, 2023.
+Indirect Cost, systems billings, federal indirect cost payments made after June 30 that relate to FY 2024 must have an accounting date of June 30, 2024.
 This field must be manually entered, or it will default to the current date.

 VI.
-Preparing for Hard Close and Processing Transactions in the Close Period (July 1- August 18)
+Preparing for Hard Close and Processing Transactions in the Close Period (July 1- August 16)

-When processing transactions in the close period from July 1 - August 18, agencies should not let the dates default to the current date.
+When processing transactions in the close period from July 1 - August 16, agencies should not let the dates default to the current date.
 Agencies must be intentional when entering the dates to ensure the correct accounting period and budget period are reflected.